QuantumHel/TEST/README.md

 ```

 # TODO
-## Connectivity
-- See how fast can find path
-- Calculate step count for routing instruction
-- Edit the synthesize to accept connectivity
 ## Synthesize
 - Merge pauli exps with same strings (should only changes 1-qubit gate count).
 - Current code is written while testing things.
 The code eats performance for fun.